ruchanimbalkar/countries-app-fall-2025/README.md

 You will build multiple iterations of this project, where each version lives in a separate folder in the project repo.

-You'll start out by building Version 0, which is just the Frontend UI of the Home page.
+You'll start by building Version 0, which is just the Frontend UI of the Home page.
 You'll end the course having built Version 5, which is a full-stack web application where you have built every layer yourself: the frontend with React, the API with Express and Node.js, and the database with PostgreSQL.

 | Version | Feature added | Where data is stored |
 | ------- | ---------- | ---- |